 Passive candidates represent valuable prospects for employers needing to fill senior executive positions.
 But how do you ensure that you’ll be considered for these new opportunities?

-I talked to BIE consultants Janet Musgrave, James Gherardi, and Eoin Canty, who gave their perspectives on how to boost your visibility to executive recruiters, drawing on their own experience of recruiting in the HR, Supply Chain, and Finance functions.
+I talked to BIE consultants Janet Musgrave, James Gherardi, and Eoin Canty, who gave their perspectives on how to boost your visibility to executive search firms, drawing on their own experience of recruiting in the HR, Supply Chain, and Finance functions.

 As James says, “The key thing is this is a passive network that we’re dealing with, and most of the roles we are working on we don’t advertise, so you need to be proactive and on our radar in order to be considered for new opportunities."